Harshitj-2005/Harshit-Repo/README.md

 <!--
-**VanshSwaroopVerma/VanshSwaroopVerma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**Harshitj-2005/Harshit-Repo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 👨🏻‍💻 I am Vansh, a passionate Developer based in India -😄 Life revolves around: Design, Develop and Deployment -🎓 Currently pursuing BTech in Artificial Intelligenece & Data Science from JECRC Foundation, India -🎓 And also pursuing BS Degree in Data Science & Application from IIT Madras, India -✨ Having immense love for exploring and creating tech domains -💻 Full Stack Developer + MERN Stack
+- 👨🏻‍💻 I am Harshit, a passionate Developer based in India -😄 Life revolves around: Design, Develop and Deployment -🎓 Currently pursuing BTech in Information Technology from JECRC Foundation, India -✨ Having immense love for exploring and creating tech domains -💻 Full Stack Developer + MERN Stack
 -♾️ Machine Learning Engineer / Data Engineer